procrastimax/gomensa/README.md

 # gomensa
 A command line tool written in go to look up what's your mensa is offering today.
 Based on the [openmensa](https://openmensa.org "openmensa website") project.
+Mensa is the german/dutch word for canteen/ cafeteria ;)

 ## Features
 - list all mensas from the openmensa project